 Potentially Get a Settlement

 If your personal injury lawyer can successfully prove that the defendant was responsible for your pedestrian accident, then you may receive money to pay for your medical expenses and lost wages.
 It’s possible you’ll receive money for pain and suffering as well.
-For instance, if you are an artist and you lost feeling in your hand – which you use every day to work – then you may be entitled to pain and suffering compensation.
+For instance, if you are an artist and you lost the feeling in your hand – which you use every day to work – then you may be entitled to pain and suffering compensation.
 Your lawyer will fight for you to get as much compensation as possible without you ever having to go to court.
 Then, you can focus on your healing and getting back to your normal life.

 Contact a Personal Injury Attorney in Georgia